 As Luke was writing the book of Acts, he included a full narrative of Peter's visit to Cornelius' house along with Peter's two re-tellings of it.
 So, Luke must have felt the event in Cornelius' house to be crucial to understanding the Church's early days.
 Counting Peter's re- telling in Acts 11, the story takes up 76 verses of Acts.
 Scholars note that is more space than is given to any other narrative in the book of Acts.
 Over time, that event has taken on the label "the Gentile Pentecost."

-What made the outpouring of the Holy Spirit on a house full of people small gathering in Caesarea stand out?
-Why are the happenings at Cornelius' house described in detail when other events are passed over with summary phrases such as:
+What made the outpouring of the Holy Spirit on a house full of people in Caesarea stand out?
+Why are the happenings at Cornelius' house described in detail when other seemingly significant events are passed over with summary phrases such as:

 Well, there are at least two things that make this more than just one mind-boggling event among many: